 Carl Gutowski has been performing solo and chamber music for nearly 40 years.
 He began playing in the 5th grade public school band program.
 A natural talent, he immediately began lessons with Tacy Edwards of the Hudson Valley Philharmonic and excelled rapidly, winning scholarships and concerto competitions.
 He continued summer studies with members of the Cleveland Orchestra including flute with William Hebert.
-He has performed in master classes with Maurice Sharp, Paula Robison and Lady Jeanne Galway.
-Mr. Gutowski attended Vassar College where he studied flute with John Solum and had the great fortune to perform with faculty members Todd Crow, Marilyn Gallagher and Richard Wilson.
-Musicology studies were with Edward Reilly and Janet Knapp.
+He has performed in master classes for Paula Robison, Ransom Wilson, Maurice Sharp and Lady Jeanne Galway.
+Mr. Gutowski attended Vassar College–majoring in Mathematics–where he studied flute with John Solum and musicology with Edward Reilly and Janet Knapp.

 Subsequent to college Mr. Gutowski followed a career in Software Development.
 He has worked for the past 25 years developing software systems for air traffic control, publishing, education, e-commerce and finance.
 He is currently a Software Architect at Innovest Systems, LLC.
 He holds a B.A. in Mathematics from Vassar College and an M.S. in Computer Science from Tufts University.